 - Mongolian blue spot (a congenital mark), which can resemble a bruise.

-- Medical conditions predisposing to fractures - eg, osteogenesis imperfecta, metabolic bone disease in neonates, rickets, osteoporosis, copper deficiency, osteomyelitis, leukaemia, and disseminated neuroblastoma.
+- Medical conditions predisposing to fractures - eg, osteogenesis imperfecta, metabolic bone disease in neonates, rickets, copper deficiency, osteomyelitis, leukaemia and disseminated neuroblastoma.

-- Glutaric aciduria, which may be a rare cause of subdural haematoma.
+- Glutaric acidaemia, which may be a rare cause of subdural haematoma.

-- If there is head injury, also arrange a retinal examination by an opthalmologist and a skeletal survey with oblique views of the ribs.
+- Retinal examination: If there is head injury, also arrange a retinal examination by an ophthalmologist and a skeletal survey with oblique views of the ribs.

 - A full skeletal survey (if indicated, as above) must include plain X-rays of the spine, including lateral views.